Multiple reboots without error message

 Post on the forum/list/reddit/etc for help diagnosing the problem and identifying potential solutions before opening a bug report.

-#2 Updated by Philipp Haefelfinger about 2 years ago
+#2 Updated by Philipp Haefelfinger over 2 years ago

 Thanks four your hint.
 I started a research and posted the results in the forum (german: https://forum.pfsense.org/index.php?topic=132074.0 )